OUR UNIQUE SCHOOL

 OUR FINANCIAL ASSISTANCE AND SCHOLARSHIP PROGRAMS

-FSW offers need-based financial aid to 20% of its students—please contact the admissions director for more information.
+FSW offers generous, need-based financial aid to 25% of its students—please contact the admissions director for more information.

 FSW is accredited by the National Association of Independent Schools; the North Carolina Association of Independent Schools, Friends Council on Education; and has dual accreditation from the Southern Association of Independent Schools and Southern Association of Colleges and Schools.